fadado/shed/README.md

 one for the whole project named `Shedfile` and one for each container named like the container and with the _shed_ extension, for example `container.shed`.

+Also, if you want to configure the implicit call to `docker build` made by `shed-hub`, you  can define a file called `Dockerfile.shed` for each image to build.

 These files are _Bash_ files, and all the power of _Bash_ is available.
 The files define parameters, with string, list o dictionary values.